the1JM/profit-calculator/README.md

-# Profit Calculator (C# Windows Forms)
+# Profit Calculator

-A desktop application built with **C# and .NET Windows Forms** that allows users to manage businesses, record financial transactions, and calculate profit.

-The application demonstrates object-oriented programming, multi-form desktop UI design, and persistent data storage using text files.
+A C# Windows Forms desktop application for tracking businesses, recording financial transactions, and calculating profit across different business scenarios.
+Built as my first full project to practice object-oriented design, multi-form UI architecture, and file-based persistence.

 ---

 ## Features

-• Create and manage multiple businesses
+- Create and manage multiple businesses
-• Add revenue and expense transactions
+- Record revenue and expense transactions
-• Edit existing transactions
+- Edit existing transactions
-• Automatically calculate business profit
+- Calculate profit per business automatically
-• Persist data between sessions using text file storage
+- Persist data between sessions via text file storage

-The application stores data in text files generated when the program runs:

-- businesses.txt
-- transactions.txt

 ---

-## Technologies Used

-- C#
-- .NET 8 Windows Forms
-- Object-Oriented Programming
-- File I/O (text file persistence)
-- Visual Studio

----

-## Project Structure

-Business.cs
-Transaction.cs
-HomeForm.cs
-BusinessForm.cs
-AddBusinessForm.cs
-EditTransactionsForm.cs
-Program.cs

-### Core Classes

-**Business**
-Represents a business entity and tracks its transactions.

-**Transaction**
-Represents a financial record such as revenue or expense.

----

 ## How It Works

-1. The application loads existing data from text files when it starts.
+1. The application loads existing data from `businesses.txt` and `transactions.txt` on startup
-2. Users can create businesses and record transactions through the UI.
+2. Users create businesses and record transactions through the multi-form UI
-3. Transactions are associated with businesses and used to calculate profit.
+3. Transactions are associated with businesses and used to compute profit
-4. All changes are saved to text files so data persists between sessions.
+4. All changes are written back to the text files so data persists between sessions

 ---

 ## Screenshots

-### Business Management
+**Business Management:**

 ![Business](screenshots/business.png)

-### Transactions
+**Transactions:**

 ![Transactions](screenshots/transactions.png)

 ---

-## Future Improvements
+## Core Classes

-• Replace text storage with a database (SQLite or SQL Server)
-• Add reporting and financial summaries
-• Improve UI layout and validation
-• Export financial reports
+- **Business** — Represents a business entity and tracks its associated transactions
+- **Transaction** — Represents a financial record (revenue or expense) linked to a business

 ---

+## Technologies

+- C#
+- .NET 8 Windows Forms
+- Object-Oriented Programming
+- File I/O for persistence
+- Visual Studio

+---

+## What I'd Do Differently

+This was my first project, and the file-based persistence reflects that.
+A v2 would:

+- Replace text file storage with SQL Server (which I've since learned and applied in [middle-school-database](https://github.com/the1JM/middle-school-database))
+- Add reporting and financial summary views
+- Improve input validation and UI layout
+- Add export to CSV or PDF

+---

 ## Author

-Jorge Morales
-NYU – Information Systems Management
+Jorge Morales — NYU Information Systems Management